Kristin Y. Pettersen

-- 2011-2014 Project Manager.
+- 2011-2015 Project Manager.
 Project title: Snake Locomotion in Challenging Environments (SLICE).
-FRITEK project funded by the Norwegian Research Council.
+FRITEK project funded by the Research Council of Norway.
 Project partners: NTNU and SINTEF.
 Budget; 13.9 MNOK

 - 2009-2014 Project Manager.
 Project title: Control, Information and Communication Systems for Environmental and Safety Critical Systems (CICS).
-SUP project funded by the Norwegian Research Council.
+SUP project funded by the Research Council of Norway.
 Budget; 15 MNOK

 - 2009-2014 Key Scientist.
 Project title: Next Generation Robotics for Norwegian Industry (NextGenRob).
 Project partners: SINTEF, NTNU, Statoil, Hydro, Tronrud Engineering, Glen Dimplex Nordic, SbSeating (HÅG) and RobotNorge.
 Budget; 36 MNOK

 - 2014- Adjunct Professor, Norwegian Defence Research Establishment (FFI)

 - 2013-2022 Key Scientist, CoE for Autonomous Marine Operations and Systems (NTNU AMOS)